binbash23/p/README.md

 ### Binaries/executeable program:
 You can use the python code or the binaries that I have compiled to the following folders.

-For Linux, use the 'p' executeable here:
+For Linux (x86), use the 'p' executeable here:

 [p/dist/linux/p](https://github.com/binbash23/p/raw/master/dist/linux/p)

-For Raspberry Pi's, use the 'p' executeable here:
+For Raspberry Pi's (arm), use the 'p' executeable here:

 [p/dist/linux/p](https://github.com/binbash23/p/raw/master/dist/raspberry/p)

-and for Windows, use the 'p.exe' executeable here:
+and for Windows (x86), use the 'p.exe' executeable here:

 [p/dist/windows/p.exe](https://github.com/binbash23/p/raw/master/dist/windows/p.exe)